stianjsu/messeption/readme.md

 ## Application details:
 - In the 'Messeption' folder you can find the project

+- In the 'docs' folder you can find release-documentations for the applications releases

 - The project is divided into modules.
-Thus far, we have added core and ui as modules
+Thus far, we have added 'core' and 'ui' as modules

 - In both core and ui, we have src.
 There the code is divided into 'main' and 'test' for their respective purposes